saran2020/DragRating/README.md

 )
 ```

-For passing asset as `Drawable` in kotlin
+Passing asset as `Drawable` in kotlin
 ```kotlin
 ratingView.setDrawableAssetMap(
     mapOf(